amyyzhou/probabilistic-factorial-method/README.md

 Understanding how pharmaceutical compounds influence gene expression is crucial for drug discovery and personalized medicine.
 Traditional high-throughput screening often focuses on single-drug effects, but biological systems involve complex interactions, especially with combination therapies.

-This project applies a "probabilistic factorial design" methodology, as described by Shyamal et al. (2025), to systematically identify both individual (main) drug effects and their pairwise interaction effects on gene expression.
+This project applies a "probabilistic factorial design" method, as described by Shyamal et al. (2025), to systematically identify both individual (main) drug effects and their pairwise interaction effects on gene expression.
 The approach involves constructing a Fourier basis design matrix to represent drug treatments and then fitting Ridge regression models to quantify their influence on target genes.

 ## Key Features